 I quickly became enrolled in taking photos and completing the fun and varied tasks on the race list.
 I had no chance in winning, but I was enjoying the experience.

-What made the Unconventional Race even better was to see Nazrin, one of the three dynamic Aussies behind The Pursuit of Purpose, on stage sharing her story about Mercedes.
+What made the Unconventional Race even better was to see Nazrin, one of the three dynamic Aussies behind Rock Your Purpose Live, on stage sharing her story about Mercedes.
 You can read here amazing story from WDS here .
 It is stories like Nazrin’s, which make up the wonderful weekend.

 Attending WDS creates a rumbling, a stirring, a possibility of living your life to the fullest.
 Chris Guillebeau sets a precedent for pursuing your dreams and living your life’s purpose.
 He has built a business on the values of community, service and adventure and has inspired countless people.
 I have to say I spent most of the weekend marveling about what an incredible human being he is.